 The ovaries form part of the female reproductive system.
 Each woman has two ovaries.
 They are oval in shape, about four centimetres long and lie on either side of the womb (uterus) against the wall of the pelvis in a region known as the ovarian fossa.
-They are held in place by ligaments attached to the womb but are not directly attached to the rest of the female reproductive tract.
+They are held in place by ligaments attached to the womb but are not directly attached to the rest of the female reproductive tract, eg the Fallopian tubes.

 What do the ovaries do?

 The ovaries have two main reproductive functions in the body.
 They produce oocytes (eggs) for fertilisation and they produce the reproductive hormones, oestrogen and progesterone.
 The function of the ovaries is controlled by gonadotrophin-releasing hormone released from nerve cells in the hypothalamus which send their messages to the pituitary gland to produce luteinising hormone and follicle stimulating hormone.
 These are carried in the bloodstream to control the menstrual cycle.